 - steroid and oxyphenbutazone (with only transient improvement)1

-Recurrence rate is high for steroids and surgery, and as such radiotherapy is favoured by some authors 4, although as the condition is benign and patients are young, not all agree 1.
+Recurrence rate is high for steroids and surgery, and as such radiotherapy is favored by some authors 4, although as the condition is benign and patients are young, not all agree 1.
 There were seven patients reportedly cured with cyclosporine (8).

 History and etymology